What is PTECH?

 What kind of students are good candidates for PTECH?

 A student who will succeed in PTECH is motivated to learn in new and exciting ways and thrives in a non-traditional classroom setting.
 Other important qualities include being creative, being a hands-on learner and having a positive attitude.
-Potential PTECH students should be interested in Science, Technology, Engineering and Math and have the desire to build strong skills in communications, critical thinking, problem-solving, collaboration and time management.
+Potential PTECH students should have the desire to build strong skills in communications, critical thinking, problem-solving, collaboration and time management.
 They also should have a vision of using their individual talents and skills to impact their local and global communities.

 Is transportation provided to PTECH students?

-Yes, home school districts transport students from their home school to PTECH (and FMCC) in the morning, as well as from PTECH back to their home school in the afternoon.
+Yes, home school districts transport students from their home school to PTECH and the colleges in the morning, as well as from PTECH back to their home school in the afternoon.
 A late bus also is provided from PTECH two days a week.

 Can I play sports or do other extra-curricular activities?